EleutherAI/polyglot/README.md

 ### 1.3.
 Limitations and Biases
 GPT-NeoX-Ko was trained as an autoregressive language model.
 This means that its core functionality is taking a string of text and predicting the next token.
 While language models are widely used for tasks other than this, there are a lot of unknowns with this work.
 Depending on your usecase GPT-NeoX-Ko may produce socially unacceptable text.
 As with all language models, it is hard to predict in advance how GPT-NeoX-Ko will respond to particular prompts and offensive content may occur without warning.
 We recommend having a human curate or filter the outputs before releasing them, both to censor undesirable content and to improve the quality of the results.

+### 1.4 Licensing
+GPT-NeoX-Ko project is licensed under the terms of the Apache License 2.0.

+Copyright © 2022, EleutherAI.
+All Rights Reserved.

 ## Citation
 If you have found our words helpful in your work, you can cite this repository as